List of football clubs in Italy: Former Serie A/B participants in Serie D and below

-Former Serie A runner-up Livorno (18 seasons in Serie A, 27 seasons in Serie B) was relegated from Serie C after 2020–21, but the club dissolved before registering for Serie D.

-Chievo (17 seasons in Serie A, 10 seasons in Serie B) was excluded from Serie B following an 8th-place finish in 2020-21 due to financial irregularities and failed to register for play in 2021–22.
+Chievo (17 seasons in Serie A, 10 seasons in Serie B) was excluded from Serie B following an 8th-place finish in 2020-21 due to financial irregularities and failed to register for play since 2021–22.
+It is anticipated that FC Clivense, a Serie D squad owned by a former player, may aim to inherit the history of Chievo upon a successful promotion to the professional ranks.

-The below tables listing amateur-level Italian soccer clubs are out of date or incomplete.
-The following teams are presently participants in Serie D (or lower) but have formerly played at Serie A, the top level of Italian professional football:
+The following teams are presently participants in Serie D (or lower) but have formerly played in Serie A, the top level of Italian professional football: